Jithinrmklu/synecrowd/README.md

-# Synechrowd Foundation Website
+# Synecrowd Foundation Website

-A modern, responsive web application for the Synechrowd Foundation charitable trust.
+A modern, responsive web application for the Synecrowd Foundation charitable trust.

 ## Features